JonnyEdge/kata-api/README.md

 - `npm install`

 ### Move over your JavaScript Basics code
-Copy the `src` code from your JavaScript Basics repository into a `lib` directory in this repositories `src` directory.
+Copy the `src` code from [my JavaScript Basics repository](https://github.com/JonnyEdge/javascript-basics) into a `lib` directory in this repositories `src` directory.
 You should end up with the following file structure in this project:
 ```
 src
 ├── app.js